declan-rice-41/Wilson_Law_Lucky_Draw/readme.md

 ### Probability Manuipulation

-Each prize probability can be manuipulated by changing the `mockPrizes` of prize seeder (i.e. [label](seeders/20231018063638-prize.cjs))
-It could be manuipulated by API in next update.
+Each prize probability can be manuipulated by changing the `mockPrizes` of [Prize Seeder](seeders/20231018063638-prize.cjs) It could be manuipulated by API in next update.